airr-community/common-repo-wg/recommendations.md

 [(Recommendations 5)](#recommendation-5-establishment-of-dedicated-airr-data-repositories)
 as well as INSDC repositories [(Recommendation 6)](#recommendation-6-long-term-storage-of-data-at-insdc).

-#### Recommendation 14: ImmPort
+#### Recommendation 14: Other related data
-AIRR sequencing studies that fall within the scope of ImmPort should be registered there.
+AIRR sequencing studies that include data beyond the scope of the ADC should link to external repositories as appropriate.
+Related data sets in repositories such as ImmPort or other similar resources should be referenced where possible.
 Links should be maintained to associated data and metadata in AIRR Data Commons repositories [(Recommendations 5)](#recommendation-5-establishment-of-dedicated-airr-data-repositories) as well as INSDC repositories [(Recommendation 6)](#recommendation-6-long-term-storage-of-data-at-insdc).
-Links within ImmPort should also be maintained to other data types generated within the same study.

 Next Steps for CRWG, Other Working Groups, and the AIRR Community